CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Is Having an Online Social Presence a Boon or Bane?

-• It offers a variety of ways in which companies can address user concerns such as post comments, private/direct chats, and group messages.
-It helps to conduct market research and understand your user’s better.
+• It offers various ways for companies to address user concerns, such as posting comments, private/direct chats, and group messages.
+It helps to conduct market research and better understand users.

-• Being public by nature, it helps users get answers to queries that they might have as someone may have already posted it before.
-Brands can form a community forum which binds like-minded people together and helps address their questions/concerns.
+• Being public by nature helps users get answers to queries they might have, as someone may have already posted them.
+Brands can form a community forum that binds like-minded people together and helps address their questions/concerns.

-• It is literally free-of-cost and offers huge opportunity for consumer feedbacks.
+• It is free of cost and offers a huge opportunity for consumer feedback.

-• It can act as a great opportunity for brands to win the user’s trust by way of consumers posting positive experiences.
-Brands can also use sense of humor and be more creative in addressing user concerns!
+• It can be a great opportunity for brands to win the user’s trust by having consumers post positive experiences.
+Brands can also use a sense of humor and be more creative in addressing user concerns!
 Skyscanner demonstrates this brilliantly in the example shown above.

-• It demonstrates the company’s ability to change and adapt to the dynamic times as being active on social media is a necessity today.
-A big plus as research by MarketingDive predicts that “25-year-olds and under primarily chose social media as their preferred means of communication for customer service.”
+• It demonstrates the company’s ability to change and adapt to dynamic times, as being active on social media is necessary today.
+This is a big plus, as research by MarketingDive predicts that 25-year-olds and under primarily chose social media as their preferred means of communication for customer service.

-• It also enables great customer engagement and helps brands to truly build valuable relationships with the users.
+• It also enables great customer engagement and helps brands build valuable relationships with the users.

-• It runs the risk of unwanted behavior (for example bullying/derogatory comments) and can also lead to security risks such as information leaks or hacking.
+• It runs the risk of unwanted behavior (for example, bullying/derogatory comments) and can lead to security risks such as information leaks or hacking.

 • It requires constant monitoring and instant responses to avoid customer flak.